 Social Security Number

-A nine digit number known as a Social Security Number ("SSN") is required if a student will work for wages at the university.
-Only students who work while in the U.S. are eligible to obtain SSNs.
+A nine digit number known as a Social Security Number ("SSN") is required if a student or scholar will work for wages at the university.
+Only international students and scholars who work while in the U.S. are eligible to obtain SSNs.
 The Social Security Administration ("SSA") will not issue a SSN for any other purpose.

 In order to apply for a SSN, you must first request a letter of eligibility from GW's International Services Office ("ISO").
 Please see the ISO website for detailed information on the documents required to obtain a SSN.
 The closest Social Security Administration office is located at 2100 M Street NW, Washington DC. (enter on 21st Street)